XinjieHui/T3SEpp/README.md

 # T3SEpp
-T3SEpp is an Integrated Prediction Pipeline for Bacterial Type III Secreted Effectors.
+An Integrated Prediction Pipeline for Bacterial Type III Secreted Effectors.

 Many gram-negative bacteria infect hosts and cause diseases by translocating a variety of type III secreted effectors (T3SEs) into host cytoplasm.
 However, it remains challenging for accurate prediction of T3SEs.
 Traditional computational models mainly depend on the sequence-based atypical features buried in the N-terminal peptides of T3SEs, but tend to have a high false positive rate.